CaptainDario/DaKanji-mobile/README.md

 Go to [the release page](https://github.com/CaptainDario/DaKanji-ML/releases) and download the models.

 ### building the app
-To build the app just invoke
+To build the app as app bundle just invoke
 ```
 flutter build appbundle
 ```